 - The PRC is interested in exploring new opportunities for collaboration with the Arts Council and being involved in the review process for public art installations in parks.
 The PRC understands public art falls under the authority of the Arts Council and City Council but would appreciate opportunities to provide input on new public art installations in the park system. - The PRC had several discussions on critical and forested areas (e.g. open space land) in the park system that focused on preserving green space.
-The forested area of Island Crest Park is a unique example of open space land within a developed park due to its large size and location adjacent to the park boundary.
+The forested area of Island Crest Park is a unique example of open space land within a developed park due to its large size and location abutting the park boundary.
 This area of Island Crest Park bears a closer resemblance to parcels designated as Open Space in comparison to park land.
-The City Council should consider subdividing Island Crest Park to create separate parcels for the Open Space and active use areas and rezoning the open space parcel to Open Space. - Similar to the Open Space Zone, siting of wireless communications facilities in parks should be limited to the extent allowed in the MICC. - The WSDOT airspace leases that regulate the City's use of Aubrey Davis Park will expire in 2034.
-The City should prioritize renegotiation of these agreements with WSDOT and any other governing documents to preserve Aubrey Davis Park for years to come. - The Luther Burbank Administrative Building, Boiler Building, and Caretakers House are unique buildings in the park system because they are much larger than other park facilities and they serve non-recreational purposes.
+In keeping with the principle of aligning the zoning designation to the primary land use, the City Council should consider subdividing Island Crest Park to create separate parcels for the open space and active use areas and rezoning the open space parcel to Open Space. - Similar to the Open Space Zone, siting of wireless communications facilities in parks should be limited to the extent allowed in the MICC. - The WSDOT airspace leases that regulate the City's use of Aubrey Davis Park will expire in 2034.
+The City should prioritize renegotiation of these agreements with WSDOT and any other governing documents to preserve Aubrey Davis Park for years to come.

+The Luther Burbank Administrative Building, Boiler Building, and Caretakers House are unique buildings in the park system because they are much larger than other park facilities and they serve nonrecreational purposes.
 The City's long-term facilities plans should include a goal to relocate City government services from these three buildings so that all facilities in the Parks Zone are dedicated to serving parks and recreation purposes.